Voting and Elections

 We are currently carrying out a review of Polling Districts and Places, in accordance with Section 17 of the Electoral Registration and Administration Act 2013.

-Alternatively you send us your views by writing to: Electoral Services, Malvern Hills District Council, The Council House, Avenue Road, Malvern, WR14 3AF.
+Write to us at: Electoral Services, Malvern Hills District Council, The Council House, Avenue Road, Malvern, WR14 3AF.

 Click here for information on how to register to vote and apply for postal and proxy votes.